Diego-HernSua/Diego-HernSua/README.md

 # 🌟 Welcome to Diego Hernández Suárez's GitHub! 👾👋

-I am a passionate **Data Science and Engineering** student at **Universidad Carlos III de Madrid**.
+I am a **Data Science and Engineering** student at **Universidad Carlos III de Madrid**.
 This GitHub profile showcases my projects and accomplishments, reflecting my expertise and enthusiasm in programming, AI, Machine Learning, data modeling, and cybersecurity.

 ---